mendersoftware/meta-mender/README.md

 ==================

-For more information of what Mender is and how it works, please see the documentation in the [mender Github repository](https://github.com/mendersoftware/mender) or visit [the official Mender website](https://mender.io).
+For more information of what Mender is and how it works, please see the documentation in the [Mender GitHub repository](https://github.com/mendersoftware/mender) or visit [the official Mender website](https://mender.io).